google/gcp_scanner/README.md

 ![Logo](misc/gcp_scanner_logo.png?raw=true "Logo of GCP Scanner")

 This is a GCP resource scanner that can help determine what level of access certain credentials possess on GCP.
-The scanner is designed to help security engineers evaluate the impact of a certain VM/container compromise, GCP service account or OAuth2 token key leak.
+The scanner is designed to help security engineers evaluate the impact of a certain VM/container compromise, GCP service account, or OAuth2 token key leak.

 Currently, the scanner supports the following GCP resources: